Desert Mountain High School: Extracurricular activities

 Students participate in a variety of extracurricular activities including Student Council, National Honor Society, performing arts, and athletics at the freshman, junior varsity, and varsity levels.
 The school has over fifty student clubs and organizations.

 Desert Mountain's DMHS Players was the only Arizona high school drama club invited to perform at the world's largest arts festival, the 2009 Edinburgh Fringe in Scotland, nominated for their production of Urinetown: The Musical.
 The DMHS Players also received numerous awards at the 2008 Center Stage Awards including Best Play, for their production of The Importance of Being Earnest.
 In 2003, the DMHS Players' production of "The Winter's Tale" competed at the International Thespian Society's state competition and took 1st Place.
 It then received the honor of being chosen as one of only 10 plays in the USA to compete at the International Thespian Society's National competition in Lincoln, Nebraska in 2004.

 Desert Mountain's Invisible Children Club has been the recipient of multiple awards, including multiple club of the quarter/year awards and three Schools for Schools awards.
 Since its inception, it has raised over $50,000.

 Desert Mountain's Marching Band was invited to perform in the 2019 London New Year's Day Parade.
 This was the third time, after already performing in it in 2011 and 2015.
+After a post-pandemic hiatus, the band was invited again to perform in the 2025 London New Year's Day Parade.

 In 2015 the Science Olympiad team won first place and moved onto to represent Arizona in the national competition in Lincoln, Nebraska.

 The DMHS FIRST Tech Challenge, Team 1852 “Amore” was active between the years 2004-2012.
 They attended the FIRST Championships in Atlanta in 2009.

 The DMHS FIRST Robotics Competition, Team 6314 "DM Robotics The WolfPack" restarted in 2016, and with a successful rookie season, made it all the way to the FIRST Championships in Houston, TX in 2017 and won the Carver Subdivision, where their alliance ranked 3rd overall at the World Championships.
 In 2018, the team won the Regional Chairman's Award at the Arizona North Regional, the most prestigious award in FIRST, and competed again at the World Championships in Houston, TX.